Fiserv/Commerce-Hub/docs/Resources/API-Documents/Device-Management/DT-Cloud-BIN-Guide.md

 ---

-## Step 5: Request a TransArmor token
+## Step 5: Prompt for additional data

-Based on the `cardDetails` submit a [TransArmor tokenization request](?path=docs/Resources/Guides/Payment-Sources/Tokenization/TransAmor.md).
+Based on the `cardDetails` the device should prompt for the required data.

 ---